 - Working with administrative networks (e.g. integration with clearing house and payers) to collect claim data

-The WVHIN does not charge ambulatory practices to integrate.
+The cost per connection to the WVHIN is at a nominal fee tiered on the number of providers.
 The WVHIN encourages all practices to participate and with the support of the state, the WVHIN has funding to help offset costs associated with connecting to the HIE.
 The ambulatory practice’s EHR vendor may charge the practice with a one-time setup fee as well as an ongoing maintenance fee.
 The WVHIN will work with the practice and the vendor to cover the setup fee and help offset ongoing costs where feasible.

 What Are The Requirements?